 The Church of the Trinity

 The Orthodox Church believes in one God known in three persons: Father, Son and Holy Spirit.
-The Orthodox services are shot through with hymns and prayers to the Trinity, and rarely does the Church speak or think of one Person without the others, like Saint Patrick’s famous shamrock: the three leaves can not be thought of in isolation, for they constitute one leaf.
+The Orthodox services filled with hymns and prayers to the Trinity, and rarely does the Church speak or think of one Person without the others, like Saint Patrick’s famous shamrock: the three leaves can not be thought of in isolation, for they constitute one leaf.

 The Church of the Incarnation

 While the Orthodox Church always thinks of the three persons of the Trinity together, it is the second person of the Trinity, Jesus Christ, Who entered human history and became a human being like us.
 Because humanity had separated itself from God through sin and disobedience and was unable as a result to become one with God, God Himself became one with us, thus reconciling God to humanity, because Christ is at once both God and man.
 He is not a sort of demigod, but fully God and fully man.
 It is because of this unshakeable belief in the Mystery of the Incarnation that the Orthodox Church has such a high regard for the Virgin Mary, the Mother of God.
 We venerate the Mother because we worship the Son.
 All Orthodox services contain prayers to the Mother of God.
 She is the protector of all Orthodox Christians.
 She is humanity’s offering to God from whom He took flesh for our sake.